 Get the worry-free services and expert support you need to form an S Corp in New Mexico today.

-When starting a company, you may think your business structure choices are limited to a corporation, a limited liability company (LLC), or a partnership.
-But there’s another option: an S Corporation in New Mexico.
-Although not a formal type of business structure, S Corporations are a tax election you make with the IRS.
+Interested in setting up an S Corp in New Mexico, yet you’re unsure what it means or where to start?
+You’ve come to the right place.
+Although not a formal type of business structure like an LLC or C Corporation, S Corporations are a tax election you make with the IRS.
 If approved, the IRS allows you to pass all business income, losses, deductions, and credits to the shareholders who pay the income tax at their personal rate.
-There’s plenty of information about S Corporations on our S Corporation information page.

 We’ll walk you through each step in how to form a New Mexico S Corporation.
 Since you need an underlying entity to make an S Corporation election, it’s important for you to understand how to first set up a corporation or LLC.
-With our New Mexico Corporation Formation Service and New Mexico LLC Formation Service, we can take care of this step for you.
+With our New Mexico Corporation Formation Service and New Mexico LLC Formation Service, we take care of the formation process for you.